Oops: Imagine getting caught on the premise that bigger electronic components are more efficient or better than smaller electronic parts...

 My personal highlight for 2025 is Affinity and learning more about the innovative RAW conversion and editing initiatives of the previous imaging business.
 Workspace became one of my preferred options while testing and studying Olympus cameras.
 See my articles for more about creative color, the M43 digital sensor format, color basics, the gamma (tonal) curve, sensor saturation, and SNR.
 Workspace is a reference to the groundbreaking solutions initiated by the previous imaging business.

-Another highlight from 2025 is OM System's ongoing commitment to photography and the M43 segment by introducing exciting new products.
+Another highlight of 2025 is OM System's ongoing commitment to photography and the M43 segment by introducing exciting new products.
 My personal favorite is the OM System OM-3.
 The new OM-3 has quickly become a worthy replacement for my older Pen F. I am looking forward to writing more about Workspace and cameras like the OM-3, the E-M1 III, the E-M5 III, the E-P7, older cameras like the E-M5 II, and Olympus DSLRs like the E-3, the E-30, the E-620, the E-500, and the E-450.

 PS.
 I think we should acknowledge and support this commitment to the M43 segment more in 2026...